 NREL's International Program in its effort to promote the use of renewable energy as a tool for sustainable development, applies world-class expertise in technology development and deployment, economic analysis, resource assessment, project design and implementation, and policy formulation.

 Using renewable energy and being energy efficient is smart.
 Not only does it protect the environment, it benefits the economy.
 Many mayors, governors, city/county commissioners, state legislators, state energy office staff, and other state officials are now looking into clean energy programs for their states or cities.
-If you're part of this forward-thinking group, check out our State and Local Initiatives site.
+If you're part of this forward-thinking group, check out our State and Local Project Technical Assistance website.

 The Department of Energy's Federal Energy Management Program (FEMP) team at the National Renewable Energy Laboratory assists government agencies like yours in implementing projects that increase energy and water efficiency.
 Many projects also include clean, sustainable, renewable energy systems.
 Check out the Federal Energy Management Project Assistance website for help with using authorized private-sector financing methods to fund qualifying projects.
 FEMP also can assist you in selecting renewable energy and distributed power technologies — such as solar water-heating systems, photovoltaics, wind turbines, geothermal systems, and biomass power — that meet your facility's needs.